LimePoint/opschain-docs/docs/reference/concepts/concepts.md

 Changes, and the steps that make them up, transition between states as they execute.

-Changes are created in the `pending` state and are in this state until they start execution.
-A change stays in the `pending` state while waiting for any existing changes in the same environment to finish.
-A step stays in the `pending` state until its prerequisites are complete.
-If a prerequisite step fails any dependent steps will remain in the `pending` state and will not transition further.
+When a change is created, its state is set to `initializing` whilst the Git commit is validated.
+Once the Git commit details are validated, the change moves to the `pending` state.
+A change remains in the `pending` state while waiting for any existing changes in the same environment to finish (this behaviour can be overridden using [change execution options](changes.md#change-execution-options)).
+A step remains in the `pending` state until its prerequisites are complete.
+If a step fails, any steps in the same change that are still `pending` will be set to the `aborted` state.

 When a change starts executing it enters the `queued` state.
 Changes and steps stay in the `queued` state while they are waiting for an OpsChain worker to start executing them (e.g. if all workers are already busy).